 - If you are out on the water your lifejacket should always be on or nearby.

 - A lifejacket that is stowed away will be of no use to you in an emergency.

-As an active volunteer with a Marine Rescue Group (MRG), I’ve even witnessed people about to be rescued from their sinking boat trying to work out how to put their lifejackets on.
+For over 10 years as a volunteer with a Marine Rescue Group (MRG), I’ve even witnessed people about to be rescued from their sinking boat trying to work out how to put their lifejackets on.

 They’re of no use to you if they’re not worn!

 It’s here to encourage everyone on (or near) the water – from kayakers, rock fishermen to commercial trawlermen and professional sailing crews – to wear lifejackets and potentially save life.